piaggo/Alien-Attack/README.md

 # Alien Attack

-Godot Tutorial Game - made to learn GODOT
-Base of the game is ALIEN-ATTACK from `Kaan Alpar` Course at [gamedev.tv](https://www.gamedev.tv/courses/godot-complete-2d)
+A Sidescroller Bullethell(light) Game - made to learn GODOT Base of the game is ALIEN-ATTACK from `Kaan Alpar` Course at [gamedev.tv](https://www.gamedev.tv/courses/godot-complete-2d)

 ## Movement